-The SDR uses Hydra, a complete solution composed of open source technologies, including:
+The SDR uses Samvera, a complete repository solution composed of open source technologies, including:

 - Fedora - serving as a robust, durable repository for managing digital objects.
 Fedora's design lends itself well to establishing flexible relationships with other components of the digital library, accommodating inevitable changes to the repository structure over time.